Dutch Education System

 How do these different universities stand up in international rankings?
 And what about HAN?
 Find out more on the Ranking page.

-An informal style The Dutch way of teaching
+The Dutch way of teaching

 Dutch universities are quite informal.
 Lecturers are often addressed by their first names.
 As a student, you’re expected to actively participate and interact in class.
 To ask questions.
 To give your own opinion.
 To be creative.
 And to discover things for yourself.